ameesseman/PartiallyReconfigurableSignedMultiplier/README.md

 2. The processor can poll I/O values to determine when to perform a DPR and which RM to then reconfigure
 3. The processor can receive an interrupt to determine when to perform a DPR and use an I/O to determine which RM to then reconfigure

+# Repository File Structure
+- hdl-resources:
+Includes all HDL resources used in the creation of this system.
+Subfolders are used to section off which IP the resources belong to

+- my_dynsmult:
+The Xilinx compliant file structure used to create the reconfigurable resources for the project

+- resources:
+Contains the Tcl commands used to generate the DPR resources used for the system

+- software:
+Includes all software resources used

+- mysmult_dr, mysmult_dr_static:
+Obsolete